core-code/MiscApps/README.md

 OmniExpose
 An application that extends the Exposé feature to include applications that are currently hidden.

+ReadingListPro
+An application that parses Safari's 'ReadingList', shows the items grouped by domain/host and allows you to open many items at once or export them to (InstaPaper) CSV.

 VolumeCore
 An application for realtime visualization of volumetric data.